andrewjahn/AndysBrainBook/docs/ASL/04_fASL_GUI.rst

   04_ASL_FMRI.png

 When you have reviewed everything and it looks correct, press ``GO!`` to begin the analysis.
 It should take about 5-10 minutes.
-When it finishes, you will see several figures printed to the screen; we will explain what they are in the next section.
+When it finishes, you will see several figures printed to the screen and several new files written to your directory; we will explain what they are in the next section.